storage554/gdrivetouch/README.md

 the "Last modified" date of the file that are older than 950 days (the threshold can easily be modified).

-Use at your own risk and please read the section about known lmitations.
+Use at your own risk and please read the section about known limitations.

 ## gDriveTouch